Dede

 We designed screens showing “AI analysis results” without taking into consideration what happens when AI fails - misidentified a violation, extreme weather, poor lightning conditions like roads without lights at night.
 Real products need designed states for uncertainty, not just success cases.

 Recording users’ driving journeys with cameras felt like an obvious solution to our problem.
-Only after we presented our solution did we realize that the ultimate choice when using product lies in our users.
+Only after we presented our solution did we realize that trust can only be earned when we place the choice and control onto our users.
 Optional data collection, data deletion option, and consent flows are all equally important for the whole customer’s journey.